aggicreative555/antiquities-v2/README.md

 ### Acknowledgements:

-This project is a part of my _Noroff University of Technology_ education.
+This project is a build on top of my _Noroff University of Technology_ education.